JKrishnasairoshith/CS625-HW1/HW1-report.md

 Write a single paragraph that demonstrates the use of italics, bold, bold italics, code, and includes a link.
 The paragraph must explain your favorite Olympic sport/game, the country that won the most number of olympic GOLD medals (Summer) in your favorite sport in 2020 (Japan) and 2024 (France).
 You are free to include more information.
 - One of my favorite Olympic sports is **basketball**.
 The USA has won the most Olympic GOLD medals in basketball in both the 2020 (Japan) and 2024 (France) Olympics.
 I enjoy watching the exciting moments of the game, especially the **_three-point shots_**.
 I always think of **Stephen Curry**, a fantastic player who can hit incredible three-pointers.
 Basketball is such an exciting game!
 You can check out more details about basketball's Olympic history [here](https://en.wikipedia.org/wiki/Basketball_at_the_Summer_Olympics).

 Create a level 3 heading

 ### My Favorite Olympic Sport

 Insert a image of your favorite Olympics sport/game, sized appropriately
 ![Basketball](https://github.com/JKrishnasairoshith/CS625-HW1/blob/main/Basketball.jpeg)

 ## Tableau

 Insert the image of your horizontal bar chart here.
 Reminder, this should show countries that won the least number of medals only (excluding ZERO) in Paris2024 Summer Olynpics by continent (one country from each continent is ok).

-In Tableau, I created a horizontal bar chart that shows the countries that won the least number of medals in the Paris 2024 Summer Olympics (excluding countries with zero medals).
-I applied filters to exclude countries with zero medals, sorted the countries in ascending order, and displayed the total medal counts.
+In Tableau, In this chart, I have filtered the countries that won the least number of medals in the Paris 2024 Summer Olympics, excluding those with zero medals.
+The range is set from 10 to 126 medals to focus on countries that have won at least 10 medals.
+This helps highlight the performance of countries with a more significant number of Olympic achievements, while excluding those with fewer medals.
+The chart visualizes the countries with the least number of medals within this range.

 Below is the chart showing these countries: